nitaybz/homebridge-sensibo-ac/README.md

 **To enable the extra "AC Sync" switch**, add `"enableSyncButton": true` to your config.

+**To attach the "AC Sync" button as a service to the AC accessory instead of a separate switch**, add `"syncButtonInAccessory": true` to your config.

 ### Occupancy Sensor
 Enabling this feature will add **Occupancy Sensor** to HomeKit, representing the Home/Away state of the geofence feature in Sensibo app.